1. Ada

 Internal shingles

-In rare cases, shingles can invade the lungs, nervous system and brain instead of – or as well as – the external areas of the body.
+In rare cases, shingles can invade the lungs, nervous system, and brain instead of – or as well as – the external areas of the body.
 This is more likely to happen in cases where a person has a weakened immune system, for example as caused by human immunodeficiency virus (HIV) or by undergoing a course of chemotherapy.

 It is rarely possible to have internal shingles without a rash if it only affects internal parts of the body.
-People, who have a weakened immune system and suspect they may have shingles even though the typical rash is not present, should make their healthcare professional aware of their medical history immediately in order to prevent shingles developing internally.
+People, who have a weakened immune system and suspect they may have shingles even though the typical rash is not present, should make their healthcare professional aware of their medical history immediately in order to prevent shingles from developing internally.

 Symptoms of internal shingles are related to the affected internal organ.
 If a person has internal shingles affecting the lungs, for example, developing pneumonia is a possible symptom.
-8
+7

 Herpes zoster ophthalmicus

 Also called ophthalmic herpes zoster, this form of the condition involves shingles invading the nerve in the eye.
 The first indicator that shingles has spread to the eye is the development of the shingles rash and/or associated sensations in the tip of the nose.
-9
+8

 If shingles is suspected in the nasal area, it is advisable to consult an ophthalmologist, a doctor specializing in conditions which affect the eyes, without delay, as this form of shingles can cause visual distortions and even blindness.